 I’m a journalist currently based at the Arthur L. Carter Journalism Institute at New York University in New York City, where I’m working on a master's in narrative nonfiction and a book about modern love in Mumbai.
 I have a deep interest in social issues reporting and write most often on the criminal justice system, protest movements, underground economies, urban development, and marriage and sexuality.

 Most recently, I was a staff writer at U.S. News and World Report, where I wrote on politics and social issues in the 2012 presidential campaign and Obama administration.
 Before that, I was a foreign and breaking news blogger for the Washington Post, where I spent much of my time covering protests — from the Arab Spring to Occupy Wall Street.

 I got my start at Forbes India magazine, where I did feature pieces and investigative reports.
 My coverage of the Gates Foundation was nominated for the Lorenzo Natali Journalism Prize and the Ramnath Goenka Excellence in Journalism Award.

-I have also written for New York Magazine, the Chicago Tribune, GlobalPost, Fast Company, the Huffington Post, BKLYNR and the University of Chicago magazine.
+I have also written for the New York Times, the Atlantic, New York Magazine, the Chicago Tribune, GlobalPost, Fast Company, the Huffington Post, BKLYNR and the University of Chicago magazine.

 I have a B.A. from Boston College, where I published an honors thesis and received the university’s Cardinal Cushing Award for best creative fiction in a publication before graduating magna cum laude.